Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 .. note::

-    :red:`The 2.8-inch version does not provide access to the I2C interface or IO39 pin.`
+    :combo:`red font-bolder:The 2.8-inch version does not provide access to the I2C interface or IO39 pin.`

 .. _Battery:

 Battery (Optional)
 =======================

-:red:`Please note that this product does not come with lithium batteries; please purchase them yourself.`
+:combo:`red font-bolder:Please note that this product does not come with lithium batteries; please purchase them yourself.`

 This device supports both **USB-powered and lithium battery-powered operation.** For optimal safety, USB power is recommended.
-Due to the :red:`hazardous nature of lithium batteries`, we advise against their use unless absolutely necessary.
+Due to the :combo:`red font-bolder:hazardous nature of lithium batteries`, we advise against their use unless absolutely necessary.

 This device features an **MX1.25mm** connector and supports lithium batteries of various capacities.
 Note: The input voltage must be maintained within 3.7-4.2V range.

 Market-available batteries may feature **two distinct wiring configurations where the positive (+) and negative (-) terminals are reversed between models.** Please verify the battery's wiring matches the product requirements (refer to the diagram below) to prevent equipment failure or safety risks due to improper connection.

-**The** :red:`red cable` **is the positive terminal while the black one is negative.**
+**The** :combo:`red font-bolder:red cable` **is the positive terminal while the black one is negative.**

 .. image:: ../_static/imgs/Preface/Preface05.png
     :align: center